Office of Health Policy

 If a judge approves a procedure or treatment within a period of time, UR should not be done.
 The judge has the final say as to whether or not the treatment is appropriate and necessary.
 If additional treatment is requested after the period allowed by the judge, then UR should be conducted.

-13. When conducting UR, what role does the impartial examiner's recommendation have?
+13. When conducting UR, what role does the independent medical examiner's recommendation have?

 The recommendation of an impartial examiner must be considered when conducting UR however, the UR reviewer makes his/her own determination based on all the records presented and reviewed.